"

 Making Connections

-Work and energy in rotational motion are completely analogous to work and energy in translational motion, first presented in Uniform Circular Motion and Gravitation.
+Work and energy in rotational motion are completely analogous to work and energy in translational motion, first introduced in Uniform Circular Motion and Gravitation.

 Calculating the Work and Energy for Spinning a Grindstone